arnav5498/PORTFOLIO/02_Project_and_Case_Study/Case_Studies/HR_Tech_Product_Management_CaseStudy/README.md

-#SynergyHR – Product Development Process Case Study#
+**SynergyHR – Enterprise Product Development Case Study** *Applying Microsoft-First Product Management to Build a Cloud-Based HR Platform*

 This case study explores how I applied enterprise PM fundamentals to a real scenario at a fictional company, Innovate Inc. It covers: